Access, Hours and Services

 For visitors wishing to expand their research to include works on paper from the Gallery's collection, please visit the Prints, Drawings, and Photographs Study Room webpage.

-For reference questions regarding biographical information on a particular artist, an object in the National Gallery of Canada collection, an object that you own or something else contact:
+For reference questions regarding biographical information on a particular artist, an object in the National Gallery of Canada collection, or something else contact:

 Library and Archives

 National Gallery of Canada

 Interlibrary Loan Service

 Although the Library collection is non-circulating, books are available through interlibrary loan.